 Empty Dwelling Management Orders

-In part 4 of the Housing Act 2004, the government introduced a new power known as Empty Dwelling Management Orders (EDMOs) that gives the council powers to compulsorily lease empty homes that have been vacant for longer than two years where other options have been unsuccessful.
+Part 4 of the Housing Act 2004 gives us powers to compulsorily lease empty homes that have been vacant for longer than two years where other options have been unsuccessful.

 Compulsory Purchase Orders